College of Education and Human Development

 Bruna Damiana Heinsfeld

 Bruna Damiana Heinsfeld is an assistant professor in the Department of Curriculum and Instruction.
 She was born and raised in Rio de Janeiro, Brazil.
-She holds a BA in language and literature from the Universidade do Estado do Rio de Janeiro, Brazil; a graduate certificate in planning, implementing, and managing distance education from the Universidade Federal Fluminense, Brazil; an MEd focusing on digital languages and technology from the Pontifícia Universidade Católica do Rio de Janeiro, Brazil; and a PhD in interdisciplinary learning and teaching, concentrating on learning design and technology from the University of Texas, San Antonio.
+She holds a BA in language and literature from the Universidade do Estado do Rio de Janeiro, Brazil; a graduate certificate in planning, implementing, and managing distance education from the Universidade Federal Fluminense, Brazil; an MA focusing on digital languages and technology from the Pontifícia Universidade Católica do Rio de Janeiro, Brazil; and a PhD in interdisciplinary learning and teaching, concentrating on learning design and technology from the University of Texas, San Antonio.

 Besides her academic journey, she has a more than 10-year-long career in the instructional design field, also being a certified project manager specialized in e-learning projects.
 In her academic and industry careers, she collaborated with multicultural teams in numerous countries, such as Brazil, the United States, Serbia, Philippines, India, China, France, and Portugal.
 Her main research interests are critical perspectives on educational technology, and conceptions and discourses about technology in education.